rsca7213/notes-webapp/README.md

   - To install this language, you must open any command prompt and run the following command:

     `npm install -g typescript`

+### :wrench: App Install

+---

+To install the application, you must follow the following steps:

+- Clone the repository to your device.

+- Then, run the following command inside the folder to get the stack of frameworks and libraries on which the application infrastructure depends:

+  `cd backend && npm install`

+  `cd frontend && npm install`

+### :electric_plug: Running the App

+---

+To run the application, you simply need to write one of the following two commands in a command prompt located in the application folder:

+- Back-End:

+  `npm run start:dev`

+- Front-End:

+  `npm run start`